 What does that mean?
 When you don’t exercise your body does not eliminate waste and your hormones do not function correctly.
 A reduction of almost 50% in the incidence of colon cancer was observed among those with the highest levels of physical activity.

-At the Lasting Immunity event we will show you the types of exercise that have the greatest reduction in cancer risks that can be done in just minutes per day!
+At the Immunity event we will show you the types of exercise that have the greatest reduction in cancer risks that can be done in just minutes per day!

 Lifestyle Protocols That Increase Your Health

 Knowing these healthy lifestyle protocols will significantly reduce your risks of cancer as much as 95% according to research.
+On October 30th at our Immunity event we will be discussing the lifestyle changes you need to know to prevent and even reverse cancer.